Metaswitch/homestead/docs/homestead_api.md

 `{ "result-code": "2001", "mandatory-capabilties": [], "optional-capabilities": [] }`

-* 404 if the user cannot be found.
+* 404 if the user cannot be found (either a 5001 error from the HSS, or having no HSS configured and no record of the user).
 * 500 if the HSS is overloaded.